Tirana: Early development

-According to Hahn, the settlement had already started to develop as a bazaar and included several watermills, even before 1614, when Sulejman Bargjini, a local ruler, built the Old Mosque, a small commercial centre, and a hammam (Turkish bath).
+According to Hahn, the settlement had already started to develop as a bazaar and included several watermills, even before 1614, when Sulejman Bargjini, a local ruler, built the Old Mosque, a small commercial centre, and a hammam (Turkish bathhouse).
 This is confirmed by oral sources, which state that there were two earlier mosques 300–400 m from the Old Mosque, towards today's Ali Demi Street.
 The Mosque of Reç and the Mosque of Mujo were positioned on the left side of the Lana River and were older than the Old Mosque.
 Later, the Et'hem Bey Mosque, built by Molla Bey of Petrela, was constructed.
 It employed the best artisans in the country and was completed in 1821 by Molla's son Etëhem, who was also Sulejman Bargjini's great-nephew.

 In 1800, the first newcomers arrived in the settlement, the so-called ortodoksit.
 They were Aromanians from villages near Korçë and Pogradec, who settled around modern day Tirana Park on the Artificial Lake.
 They started to be known as the llacifac and were the first Christians to arrive after the creation of the town.
 In 1807, Tirana became the centre of the Subprefecture of Krujë-Tirana.
 After 1816, Tirana languished under the control of the Toptani family of Krujë.
 Later, Tirana became a sub-prefecture of the newly created Vilayet of Shkodër and the Sanjak of Durrës.
 In 1889, the Albanian language started to be taught in Tirana's schools, and the patriotic club Bashkimi was founded in 1908.

 The Old Bazaar at the turn of the 20th century.
 The Sulejman Pasha Mosque is visible in the background.
 It was destroyed in World War II.